Talishar/Talishar/README.md

 ![trunk](.github/trunk.png)

+## Set up hostfiles
 You’re already most of the way done!
 Inside the HostFiles folder, there are some things to set up.

 ![host files](.github/hostFiles.png)

 If you don’t have a GameIDCounter.txt, you need to create one.
 Inside, just add a number.
 This number determines the ID of the next game, so it doesn’t really matter what the number is.
 But I recommend 0 so you know how many games have been created.

-You will need to create a file called Redirector.php.
+You will need to create a file called Redirector.php in the `HostFiles` directory.
 It is not stored in the repo, because otherwise commits from others will mess up your local copy.
 You also need to define the path from your webserver root node to where the repo actually is.
 This is what mine looks like, and what needs to be changed:

 ![redirector](.github/notepad.png)